Skip to main content

 Chemical engineers are in high demand, and opportunities in industry or government are growing.

-If you’re looking for the fastest route to a graduate degree and a rewarding career, a combined bachelors masters degree program is an ideal choice.
+If you’re looking for the fastest route to a graduate degree and a rewarding career, a combined bachelor's and master's degree in Chemical Engineering will get you there.

 Program type: